Available with Location Referencing license.

 - In the Contents group, click the View Date drop-down arrow.

 The calendar widget appears.

-- Choose a view date from the calendar widget or type a date in the View Date combo box.
+- Choose a view date from the calendar widget or provide a date in the View Date combo box.

-Event Editor will refresh to display events and layers relative to the selected view date.
+Event Editor refreshes to display events and layers relative to the selected view date.

 The selected view date in the example above appears with future routes and events that do not exist in the current view date.
 You can add events, edit event records, and query for events relative to the selected time view.
 Time-specific edits are not supported in Event Editor.
 The view dates and temporal edits are set to 12:00:00 a.m. by default.